CheyenneMDavid/ForagingLink-API/README.md

 ### Comments

-The Comments app facilitates user engagement by allowing authenticated users to comment on posts and also other user's comments.
-It enables enables users to engage by asking and answering questions related to the posts.
-Reading and creation of comments is restricted to authenticated users only and also restricted to to two levels deep so that comments are easier to manage.
+The Comments app allows authenticated users to engage with posts and each other through a structured discussion format.
+Users can comment on posts and reply to other users' comments.
+To maintain clarity, nesting is limited to two levels.

 ### Likes